CULTURE

 Flavored Japanese noodles

 Further sub-varieties of Japanese noodles can be created when other ingredients are mixed into the dough in order to add color and flavor to the finished noodles.
-My personal favorite is cha soba, where soba noodles are infused with matcha powder, resulting in a deep green color and the subtle taste of tea.
+Another favorite is cha soba, where soba noodles are infused with matcha powder, resulting in a deep green color and the subtle taste of tea.
 Delicious and highly Instagrammable!

 A heap of green soba noodles on a wooden board, accompanied by a dark brown dipping sauce